96boards/opencv-color-tracking-demo/README.md

 <img src=photos/DemoSetup.jpg width=40% height=50% />

 Also a small light is important to control the lighting.
 Initial prototype was just a shoebox spray painted white on the inside.
+A hole was cut in top for light and camera placement.

 # Demo usage flow
 There are a few steps to perform in order to get the demo set up for your physical environmnet.